 Tracy Rudzitis – 11th year

-Tracy works in a NYC public school and spends her days working with students and helping them with their awesome projects in
+Tracy is a veteran educator who spends her days working with students and helping them with their awesome projects.

 Tracy was named one of “20 Educators to Watch” by the National School Boards Association and is a Senior Fab Learn Fellow at Stanford University.

 Jaymes Dec – 7th year